ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   Furthermore, the creation and negotiation of unique node ids among nodes is also out of scope for this specification.

-Utilization of either a Centralized Registry or Node ID are not required for implementing UUIDs in this specification.
-However implementations SHOULD utilize one of the two aforementioned methods if distributed UUID generation is a requirement.
+Utilization of either a centralized registry or Node ID is not required for implementing UUIDs in this specification.
+However, implementations SHOULD utilize one of the two aforementioned methods if distributed UUID generation is a requirement.

-Distributed applications generating UUIDs at a variety of hosts must be willing to rely on the random number source at all hosts.
+Distributed applications generating UUIDs at a variety of hosts MUST be willing to rely on the random number source at all hosts.
 If this is not feasible, the namespace variant should be used.